acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 3 - Create the ECS cluster, ECS task definition and ECS service.md

  - CPU: .5 vCPU
  - Memory: 1 GB

-In the Task role and the task execution role section select the output "ECSRoleName" from the Cloudformation stack you deployed.
+Use the output **ECSRoleName** from the Cloudformation stack you deployed for **both the task role and the task execution role sections**.

 In the Monitoring and logging section uncheck “Use log collection”.